mrkkrp/markkarpov.com/tutorial/megaparsec.md

 expecting ')' or operator
 ```

-Documentation for the `Control.Monad.Combinators.Expr` module contains some hints that
+The documentation for the `Control.Monad.Combinators.Expr` module contains
-are useful in certain less-standard situations, so it is a good idea to read
+some hints that are useful in certain less standard situations, so it is a
-it as well.
+good idea to read it as well.

 ## Indentation-sensitive parsing

 The `Text.Megaparsec.Char.Lexer` module contains tools that should be
 helpful when parsing indentation-sensitive grammars.
 We are going to review
-the available combinators first, then put them into use by writing an
+the available combinators first, and then put them to use by writing an
 indentation-sensitive parser.

 ### `nonIndented` and `indentBlock`